rafoch/solgen/README.md

 Have you ever struggled to create new project for client and creating project structure from scratch, repeating the same actions every time ?

 If yes then, here's come **SOLGEN** <br/>
-Open source tool for creating, building and store project structure via diagrams as code
+Open source tool for creating, building and store project structure via diagrams as code.
+Instead of right clicking in ide and creating new projects, or doing it via command line, write code and let solgen do that for you.

 ---